sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 ├── _site
 └── index.html
 </code></pre>
-However if the theme is gem-based you may not see all these folders available to you.
+However if the theme is gem-based you may not see all these folders available to you in your site directory.
 This is because they are stored in the Ruby Gem elsewhere on your device.
 However Jekyll is written so that it will consult your site directory first for the following files and if nothing is present it will use the defaults in the Ruby Gem:

 ---

 Folder|Purpose
 --- | ---
-`/assets` | Typically contains the main CSS style theme `/_layouts` | Contains template HTML pages for default, pages and posts `/_includes` | Contains smaller template HTML pieces for items like headers and footers `/_sass` | Contains smaller parts of your CSS style theme
+`/assets` | Typically contains the main CSS style theme `/_layouts` | Contains template HTML pages for default, pages and blog posts `/_includes` | Contains smaller template HTML pieces for items like headers and footers `/_sass` | Contains smaller parts of your CSS style theme